uo-adapt/ADS_Scripts/rsfMRI/xcpEngine/docs/modules/index.rst

  * :ref:`fcon`: Computes the functional connectivity between each pair of regions in each provided brain atlas or parcellation to produce an adjacency matrix for the functional connectome.
-   Computes dynamic FC using the MTD.
+   Computes static FC using a Pearson correlation.

 Quality assessment
 --------------------